Caching

 Yes

-Development, co-development
+Development, co-development (default)

 cache: true

-• Symlinked into packages/
+• Stored in $IVPM_CACHE and symlinked into packages/

-• Read-only (cannot modify)
+• Read-only (cannot modify), shared across projects

 cache: false